Self-Supervised Generative-Contrastive Learning of Multi-Modal Euclidean Input for 3D Shape Latent Representations: A Dynamic Switching Approach: Experiments

 \subsection{Exploring Latent Representations}

-This subsection showcases some qualitative results to give indication that SwitchVAE training results in a superior latent representation that allows for better disentanglement between categories, as well as between the salient features of the 3D shapes in each category.
+This subsection showcases some qualitative results to give an indication that SwitchVAE training results in a superior latent representation that allows for better disentanglement between categories, as well as between the salient features of the 3D shapes in each category.

-\textbf{Latent space interpolation:} Similar to as most 3D reconstruction papers, we also do the inter-class interpolation with our trained models as shown in Figure \ref{fig:interpolation}.
-It can be observed that our proposed method has the ability to do smooth transition between two shapes, even if they are from different categories.
+\textbf{Latent space interpolation:} Similar to most 3D reconstruction papers, we also do the inter-class interpolation with our trained models as shown in Figure \ref{fig:interpolation}.
+It can be observed that our proposed method has the ability to perform a smooth transition between two shapes, even if they are from different categories.

 \textbf{Shape arithmetic:} Another way to explore the learned latent representations is to perform arithmetic operations in the latent space whilst observing their effect on the reconstructed geometry.
 We show some shape arithmetic results in Figure \ref{fig:arithmetic} with a model trained on the full 3D-R2N2 dataset.
 The model seems to capture the underline information and is capable of generating meaningful combined shapes that do not occur as 3D shapes in the original dataset.